VictorTeixeiraS/projects/projects/link-analyzer/2-hello_world/readme.md

 ## npm init

-Start a new node project in the root of your project by typing `npm init` and following the prompts.
-Next, add a `main.js` file to the root of your project, and for now just add a simple:
+Start a new node project by typing `npm init`.
+This command will prompt you with a series of questions.
+For this project, you can either press enter for the recommended defaults or follow the prompts.
+Once you have completed the `npm init` process, add a `main.js` file to the root of your project.
+For now, you can add a simple statement.

 ```js
 console.log('hello world')